 Determining the costs of your business should be pretty straightforward.
 Costs will be separated into three parts:

 Start-up costs of the Business or Project

-These are costs that will go up and down depending upon how much stuff you produce.
-If you make more, your variable costs go up.
-If you make less, then these costs go down.
+These are costs that will go up and down depending upon how much stuff you produce or buy.
+If you produce or buy more, your variable costs go up.
+If you produce or buy less, then these costs go down.
 You must know what these costs are to price effectively.